brainglobe/.github/CONTRIBUTING.md

 specific tool, e.g. `cellfinder`) we will see your question and respond as soon as we can.

 If you have a  query about contributing to a specific tool, please do raise an issue on the relevant GitHub page.
-If it's not the right repository (e.g. `cellfinder` vs `cellfinder-core`), don't worry, we can move it across later.
+If it's not the correct repository (e.g. `cellfinder` vs `cellfinder-core`), don't worry, we can move it to the relevant repository later.
 If for any reason, you'd rather not reach out in public, feel free to [email](mailto:code@adamltyson.com?subject=brainglobe-contribution) [Adam Tyson](https://github.com/adamltyson), one of the core developers.